sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcMuteUser"></a>
 # **gcMuteUser**
-> SendBirdGroupChannel gcMuteUser(channelUrl, apiToken, gcMuteUserData)
+> SendBirdGroupChannel gcMuteUser(apiToken, channelUrl, gcMuteUserData)

 Mute a user